Part 1 - SharePoint Framework?

 tools to start developing with the SharePoint Framework: TypeScript, Node.js, React, Knockout, gulp, yeoman...

-Knowing your way around in SharePoint from an end-user perspective is recommended.
+Knowing your way around SharePoint Online is advised.